About the artist

 After six years in England, she moved to Montpellier and played a string of concerts on small local stages, as well as supporting artists such as Jain, Pauline Croze, Keren Ann and Rover.
 In 2016, she signed with independent label Le Petit Chat Noir and released her debut EP Ciao Ciao, followed by her album Artichoke Heart in 2017.

-After a long break, Athénaïs returned in 2022 with new pop songs this time told in Franglais.
-She releases three self-produced singles: La Femme Jetable, A Broken Heart in Paris (in French) and Tell Me Something Bad (in English).
-The common thread remains the same: failed love stories.
+After a long break, Athénaïs returned in 2022 with new pop songs, this time told in French.
+She released three self-produced singles: The Disposable Woman, A Broken Heart in Paris (in French) and Tell Me Something Bad The common thread remains the same: failed love stories.
 On stage, accompanied by her guitar, she confides in her audience and laughs with them about her adventures, in which she hopes some will recognise themselves.

 Subscribe on your favourite platform